-As shown in Table A-49, the City of Mt.
+As shown in Table A-51, the City of Mt.
 Shasta currently has multiple affordable multifamily projects containing of 205 assisted units.
 The approximate location of these properties is mapped in Figure 17 below.
 There are 91 housing units in three properties that are at-risk of converting to market rate within ten years from the start date of the planning period of the City's 2023-2031 Housing Element: Alder Gardens (2022), Pres.
 George Washington Manor I (2032), Pres.
-George Washington Manor II (2033).
+George Washington Manor II (2033), although Pres.
+George Washington Manor I and II are not identified as being at-risk the City's 6th Cycle Housing Element Data Package.
 In 2022, City staff attempted to contact the property owner and property manager of Alder Gardens to facilitate retaining the units affordable.
 Unfortunately, those parties did were unresponsive to the City's outreach so at this time it is unknown if the units will convert to market rate or remain below market.
+In April 2023, the preparers of this report spoke with a representative of Jordan Management, the former property manager of Alder Gardens.
+The representative indicated that beginning in October 2022, they were no longer providing property management services for Alder Gardens, and it was their understanding that ownership of the property had changed.
+Based on the available information, the preparers of this report assume that the 28 units of the Alder Gardens development have converted to market rate units.
 The risk of conversion for the two other properties is less likely because the properties are owned by non-profit organizations.
+Because the 60 units in the Pres.
+George Washington Manor I and II developments are approximately one-third of the City's current inventory of assisted housing units and housing for seniors, Program HO-3.3.1 commits the City to establishing an at-risk affordable housing program to preserve and forestall these units from converting to market rate.